aytch4k/decentralized-identity/README-AUTHEO.md

 - Deploy the DIDRegistry and SovereignIdentityManager contracts to Autheo testnet
 - Update the CONTRACT_ADDRESS in the .env file
 - Create a deployment-info.json file with deployment details
+- Save the contract ABI to api/SovereignIdentityManager.json for the API service

 ### 4. Start the System